Northland Winter Snow Storm

 April 15th snowstorm!

-I’ve been in California in the winter and just doesn’t seem right to see Christmas lights and decorations all over the houses and trees, with not even a hint of snow anywhere!
+I’ve been in California in the winter, and it just doesn’t seem right to see Christmas lights and decorations all over the houses and trees, with not even a hint of snow anywhere!
 Odd, very odd indeed.

-I’m enjoying the Northland winter snow storm!
+I’m enjoying the Northland winter snowstorm!
 What about you?
-How are you fairing in your winter wonderland?
+How are you faring in your winter wonderland?
 Let me know in the comment section below.

 About The Author